Watchers II

 Watchers II is the 1990 sequel to the 1988 horror film Watchers.
 Starring Marc Singer and Tracy Scoggins, the film is loosely based on the 1987 novel Watchers by Dean Koontz.
 It was released on August 16, 1990.

 The film's writers were credited under a pseudonym as they were not members of the Writers Guild at the time.

 Plot

 The film continues the saga of two genetically altered life forms turned loose.
 One is a super-intelligent golden retriever with an uncanny ability to communicate and reason.
 The other is a hybrid monster, a non-human assassin created to track the dog and destroy all who come in contact with it.

-The golden retriever finds and befriends a fugitive from the Marine Corps (Marc Singer).
+The golden retriever finds and befriends a fugitive from the Marine Corps.
 The clever dog prompts the Marine captain to call an animal psychologist from the top secret laboratory where the genetic manipulation occurred.
-Together with this trusted psychologist (Tracy Scoggins), they attempt to elude the murderous monster and the gory trail of death closing in on them.
+Together with this trusted psychologist, they attempt to elude the murderous monster and the gory trail of death closing in on them.